MA Experimental Digital Media

 The MA-XDM can also be taken in the co-op stream.

-The MA-XDM program is enmeshed with the Critical Media Lab, a centre for the experimental production of digital objects and exhibitions where students, faculty, and local digital artists interact:
+The MA-XDM program operates out of the English@Gaukel satellite facility, a centre for, among other things, the experimental production of digital objects and exhibitions where students, faculty, and local digital artists interact:

 - XDM courses are frequently held in the lab, entirely or in part